Spouse Visa to ILR: Step-by-Step Guide 2026

 1. Insufficient evidence of genuine relationship

 This is the single most common reason for SET(M) refusals.
 Submitting a few photographs and a joint bank statement is not enough.
 The Home Office expects a comprehensive body of evidence spanning the full qualifying period: joint financial commitments, shared correspondence, photos from different occasions over the years, and evidence that you are building a life together.
-Start collecting evidence from day one of your visa — do not wait until your ILR application.
+Start collecting evidence from day one of your visa.
+Do not wait until your ILR application.

 2. Exceeding the 180-day absence limit